dendibakh/perf-book/chapters/7-CPU-Features-For-Performance-Analysis/7-0 When and why use CPU performance monitoring features.md

 * Processor Event-Based Sampling (PEBS) - a feature that enhances sampling.
 Among its primary advantages are: lowering the overhead of sampling and providing "Precise Events" capability, which allows pinpointing exact instruction that caused a particular performance event.
 * Intel Processor Traces (PT) - a facility to record and reconstruct the program execution with a timestamp on every instruction.
 Its main usages are postmortem analysis and root-causing performance glitches.

+The Intel PT feature is covered in Appendix D. Intel PT was supposed to be an "end game" for performance analysis.
+With its low runtime overhead, it is a very powerful analysis feature.
+But it turns out to be not very popular among performance engineers.
+Partially because the support in the tools is not mature, partially because in many cases it is an overkill, and it's just easier to use a sampling profiler.
+Also, it produces a lot of data, which is not practical for long-running workloads.

-The features mentioned above provide insights on the efficiency of a program from the CPU perspective and how to make it more CPU-friendly.
-Profiling tools leverage them to provide many different types of performance analysis.
+The features mentioned above provide insights on the efficiency of a program from the CPU perspective.
+In the next chapter we will discuss how profiling tools leverage them to provide many different types of performance analysis.